 Throughout the whole developed world during the past decade, modernization of the public sector has been a central subject.
-Modernizing public HRM is crucial because governments recognise the correlation between the performance of the public sector and the performance of the economy.
+Modernizing public HRM is crucial because governments recognise the correlation between the performance of the public sector and the performance of the economy as a whole.
 There is a trend toward decentralisation, delegation of authority, and HRM in private organisations.